Querent-ai/querent-docs/querent/docs/overview/overview.md

 # Overview

-**R!AN** (Real-Time Information Aggregator Network) is a semantic graph computing platform designed to empower enterprises and individuals to create a semantic data fabric from their domain-specific data for critical reasoning.
-With a focus on scalability, flexibility, and efficiency, R!AN transforms how we process, analyze, and visualize complex data relationships.
+**R!AN** (Real-Time Information Aggregator Network) is a semantic graph computing platform engineered to empower enterprises and individuals to create a semantic data fabric from their domain-specific data.
+With a focus on scalability, flexibility, and efficiency, R!AN transforms the way complex data from disparate sources are processed, analyzed, and visualized, enabling critical reasoning and insight generation.

 The current stable version of R!AN is v1.0.0